Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Cycle symmetry for diffusion processes on the circle

-We are now in a position to prove the cycle symmetry for diffusion process $X$ with continuous $\sigma$ and $b$. \begin{proof}[Proof of Theorem \ref{general}] It is easy to see that (ii) is a direct corollary of (i).
+We are now in a position to prove the cycle symmetry when $\sigma$ and $b$ are both continuous. \begin{proof}[Proof of Theorem \ref{general}] We only need to prove the result when $X$ starts from a given point $x\in {\mathbb R}$.
+Without loss of generality, we assume that $x = 0$.
+It is easy to see that (ii) is a direct corollary of (i).
 Thus we only need to prove (i).
-By Lemma \ref{relations}, we only need to prove that

-In order to prove the result under general initial distributions, we only need to prove the result for diffusion process $X$ starting from 0.
-Since the space of smooth periodic functions are dense in the space of continuous periodic functions, we can find $C^1$ functions $b_n$ with period 1 such that $b_n$ converges to $b$ uniformly.
-Similarly, we can find $C^2$ functions $\sigma_n$ with period 1 such that $\sigma_n$ converges to $\sigma$ uniformly.
-Let $X^n$ be the diffusion process solving the stochastic differential equation
+Since the subset of smooth periodic functions are dense in the space of continuous periodic functions, we can find a sequence of smooth functions $b_n$ with period 1 such that $b_n$ converges to $b$ uniformly.
+Similarly, we can find a sequence of smooth functions $\sigma_n>0$ with period 1 such that $\sigma_n$ converges to $\sigma$ uniformly.
+Let $X_n$ be the diffusion process solving the stochastic differential equation